gleam-lang/packages/README.md

 📦 Search for Gleam packages on [Hex](https://hex.pm).

-A Gleam application served with the [Mist](https://github.com/rawhat/mist) web server, using a SQLite database.
+A Gleam application using the [Wisp](https://lpil.github.io/wisp) web framework, served with the [Mist](https://github.com/rawhat/mist) web server, using a SQLite database.

 The application is deployed on [Fly](https://fly.io) where [LiteFS](https://github.com/superfly/litefs) is used to replicate the